padrino/padrino-docs/guides/01_introduction/02_why-learn-padrino.html.md

   be mentioned.

-Through these guides, learning Ruby the language should be fairly painless and hopefully you come to appreciate the elegance and simplicity of the syntax.
-If you enjoy Ruby and want to continue, the next step is to get familiar with Sinatra, the ruby DSL for the web.
+Through these guides, learning Ruby the language should be fairly painless and hopefully you will come to appreciate the elegance and simplicity of the syntax.
+If you enjoy Ruby and want to continue, the next step is to get familiar with Sinatra, the Ruby DSL for the web.

 --------------------------------------------------------------------------------